apache/calcite/doc/HOWTO.md

 ## MongoDB adapter

-First, download and install Optiq, and <a href="http://www.mongodb.org/downloads">install MongoDB</a>.
+First, download and install Calcite, and <a href="http://www.mongodb.org/downloads">install MongoDB</a>.

 Import MongoDB's zipcode data set into MongoDB: